shinobi64/lorcana/results/set 10 whispers in the well/20260117_tournament_cardclub.md

 # Card Club - Wispers in the Well Set Championship

-Set championship time in the Fancytreasure in Biblis.
-Event took place on the first weekend of the year and had a good attendance - in total 24 players showed up, some of them locals and some of them came from a bit more far away.
-The Fancytreasure is the home base of the 7Serpents Lorcana team - so it got as usual a bit "heated" in a positive sense between us from the Illumineers and the 7Serpents.
-We do have a very good relationship between each other with high respect for the playing skills of the others.
-Detail link https://tcg.ravensburgerplay.com/events/301847 with all relevant standings.
-With the amount players participating we're up to five rounds of swiss and a top cut to the best eight.
+Set championship time in the Card Club in Hockenheim.
+The event was scheduled for late Saturday afternoon at 5pm which was not very comfortable for a lot of participants - so we saw some last minute drops and remained at 15 participants in the end.
+This was quite good, as we then only had to go for four rounds of swiss followed by a cut to top four.
+Detail link https://tcg.ravensburgerplay.com/events/301968 with all relevant standings.

 ## Card Club Set Championship Meta Report